vvdleun/audiostreamerscrobbler/README.md

 I am Vincent van der Leun.
 I'm a Dutch Java developer and currently employed by a modern cloud-based software company in Woerden.

-If you like scrobbling as much as I do, feel free to add me on one of the following public music tracking services:
+If you like scrobbling as much as I do, feel free to visit one of my accounts (and add me as a friend if the service supports that):

 * Last FM: https://www.last.fm/user/vvdleun
 * ListenBrainz: https://listenbrainz.org/user/vintzend